Vernon, British Columbia: Arts and culture

+The long-lost Pine Tree Nut Shop, a chocolatier, renowned locally in 1947.

 Each winter, Vernon plays host to the Vernon Winter Carnival.
 First held in 1961, it is now Western Canada's largest and North America's second largest Winter Carnival.

 Sunshine festival is an annual event held in the Downtown core of Vernon.
 This event features live music, artisan booths, community program booths, food trucks, and children's entertainment.

 Vernon is also home to the Vernon and District Performing Arts Centre.
 The society presents three series of entertainment including dance, theatre, and child oriented.
 The performing arts centre also hosts hundreds of touring musical acts, local talent and community based events.

 The city is also home to the 60 year old Powerhouse Theatre, which is housed in a former power station.
 The theatrical society of Powerhouse Theatre operates on a seasonal basis and is largely reliant on the coordinated efforts by passionate volunteers.

 Vernon's Towne Cinema is the home of The Vernon Film Society and is a classic example of a 1930s Art Deco style theatre.
 Built in 1929–30, the Towne Cinema began its life as The National Ball Room, presenting live entertainment on stage, hosting banquets and stage plays.
 It was the main venue in Vernon for entertaining the troops during the Second World War and was heavily involved in selling war bonds and the collection of aluminum from its customers for the war effort.
 Children could bring an old aluminum pot or pan and receive a ticket for a free movie, the aluminum going towards the construction of war planes and other military materials so necessary for the achievement of victory over the Nazi regime of Adolf Hitler.